 Q3.
 Why is data cleaning essential in Data Science?

 Data cleaning is more important in Data Science because the data analysis outcomes come from the existing data where useless or unimportant need to be cleaned periodically when not required.
 This ensures the data reliability & accuracy, and memory is freed up.
 Data cleaning reduces data redundancy and gives good results in data analysis where some large customer information exists and should be cleaned periodically.
 Businesses like e-commerce, retail, and government organizations contain large customer transaction information which is outdated and needs to be cleaned.

 Depending on the amount or size of data, suitable tools or methods should be used to clean the data from the database or big data environment.
 Different types of data exist in a data source, such as dirty data, clean data, mixed clean and dirty data, and sample clean data.
 Modern data science applications rely on the machine learning model, where the learner learns from the existing data.
 So, the existing data should always be clean and well-maintained to get sophisticated and good outcomes during the system’s optimization.

 Q4.
 What is a Linear Regression in Data Science?

 These are the frequently asked Data Science Interview Questions in an interview.
 Linear Regression is a technique used in supervised machine learning, the algorithmic process in Data Science.
 This method is used for predictive analysis.

-Predictive analytics is an area within Statistical Sciences, where the existing information will be extracted and processed to predict the trends and outcomes pattern.
-The core of the subject lies in the analysis of the existing context to predict an unknown event.
+Predictive analytics is an area within Statistical Sciences where the existing information will be extracted and processed to predict trends and outcomes.
+The subject’s core lies in analyzing the existing context to predict an unknown event.

 A/B testing is an important one in the area of Data Science in predicting the outcomes.

-This has been a guide to the Basic List Of Data Science Interview Questions and answers so that the candidate can crackdown these Data Science Interview Questions easily.
+This has been a guide to the Data Science Interview Questions and answers so that the candidate can easily crack down on these questions.
 You may also look at the following articles to learn more –